 The inaugural year of L.A.
 Zine Fest featured over 100 exhibitors selling their zines and comics, and over 1,500 attendees.
 With workshops on topics such as how to run your own DIY music venue, and keynote speakers Henry Rollins and V. Vale, L.A.
-Zine Fest has established itself as the event for zinesters, comic lovers, bibliophiles and DIY enthusiasts alike, and we hope to keep bringing great gatherings to Los Angeles for years to come.
+Zine Fest 2012 established itself as the event for zinesters, comix fans, and DIY enthusiasts alike, and we hope to keep bringing great gatherings to Los Angeles for years to come.

 L.A.
-ZINE FEST ORGANIZERS
+ZINE FEST 2016 ORGANIZERS

 first discovered zines in her late teens, while visiting friends in Olympia, Washington, near her hometown of Seattle.
-She has lived in Los Angeles for the past ten years where she is an active participant in the local diy music scene.
+She has lived in Los Angeles for the past fourteen years where she is an active musician, writer and creative weirdo.
 The community supporting zine culture is as important to her as the actual zine itself, a fact that can be attributed to her desire to help organize L.A.
 Zine Fest.
 Her most recent zine, Quick Fix, is a 5 issue series of mini comix solving all of life’s problems. email@example.com